Minerals

 Star specimens and exhibits

-• polished slice of agate which reveals an internal pattern with a likeness of HM Queen Elizabeth II
+• a polished slice of agate which reveals an internal pattern with a likeness of HM Queen Elizabeth II

 • ornamental mineral art